 Similarly, abatement happens when funds that you’ve listed to give to a beneficiary in your Will are no longer available in your estate when it goes into effect.
 For example, if you list a dollar amount to give to a specific beneficiary, but you lost that money or part of it during your lifetime and don’t account for that, your beneficiary may receive a reduced amount–or no amount at all.
 This is dependent on what you do have available.

 To avoid these taking place, be sure to update and review your Will and other legal documents regularly.
-Any changes in your financial status, a proposed Executor or Trustee passing away or moving, or an expanding family with grandchildren or great grandchildren, are reasons to consider updating your Estate documents.
-If you have any further questions or would like to update or change your Estate documents, please contact Ward, Shindle & Hall.
+Any changes in your financial status, a proposed Executor or Trustee passing away or moving, or an expanding family with grandchildren or great grandchildren, are reasons to consider updating your Estate planning documents.